Received a few extra. All are growing.

 The Virginia Bluebell Naturalizes Into Spectacular Colonies

 The Virginia Bluebell has bell-shaped flowers that form terminal clusters ranging in color from blue-lavender to sky blue on arching stems above the plant's large, oval, greenish leaves.
 This plant is remarkably free of any serious pest or disease issues.
-Recommended for USDA hardiness zones 3-8.
+It is recommended for USDA hardiness zones 3-8.